Tokio-School/Google_Cloud_EN/M2U1-Introduction to Google Cloud/M2U1-2-Cloud_SDK.md

 1. For the following instructions we will copy files.
 If you need to create a new file on Linux, you can do it with the command echo "hello world" > file.txt.
 2. Copy a local file to Cloud Shell with the command `gcloud cloud-shell scp localhost:~/file.txt cloudshell:~/file.txt`.
-3. Copy a Cloud Shell file to local with the command gcloud cloud-shell scp cloudshell:~/file.txt localhost:~/file.txt.
+3. Copy a Cloud Shell file to local with the command `gcloud cloud-shell scp cloudshell:~/file.txt localhost:~/file.txt`.
 4. Check the files copied to local and Cloud Shell with the ls command in the corresponding directory.

 _Optional step:_ Mount the $HOME Cloud Shell directory in a local directory: